swiftlang/swift-evolution/proposals/NNNN-refining-identifier-and-operator-symbology.md

 Miscellaneous Symbols, Miscellaneous Technical.
 (Note that the emoji picker on Apple platforms--and, possibly, other platforms--automatically inserts U+FE0F VARIATION SELECTOR-16 when a user selects such code points; for instance, selecting ❤️ inserts U+2764 U+FE0F.
-Therefore, it is important that the invisible U+FE0F be permitted strictly in this use case.
 Note also that variation selectors are discarded by normalization.)

 - Emoji shall include `Emoji_Flag_Sequences`, `Emoji_Keycap_Sequences`, and (to
 the extent not already included) `Emoji_Modifier_Sequences`.